Jason-0009/Isometric-Room-Client/README.md

 ## Usage
 1. Run `npm start` to start the development server.
-2. Open your browser and navigate to `localhost:8080` (or whatever port you've configured) to see the project in action.
+2. Open your browser and navigate to `localhost:8080`.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.